 The hand is one of the most complex features of the human body.
 When one or more components of the hand do not function properly, or the hand looks abnormal in some way, the consequences can affect nearly every area of your life.
 Causes of hand issues can include congenital defects, injuries and trauma to the hand.
 Even daily use can take its toll.
 No matter what the reason for the problem, correction can improve both function and appearance.

 Dr Damon Thomas of Melbourne is passionate about hand surgery and has made it a focus of his practice.
-He has undertaken additional fellowship training in this area and specialises in all types of reconstructive hand surgery to restore hand function and appearance.
-Offering the latest treatments and techniques, Dr Thomas is highly qualified to address a wide range of hand conditions and injuries for his Melbourne patients.
+He has undertaken additional fellowship training in this area and performs all types of reconstructive hand surgery to restore hand function and appearance.
+Offering the latest treatments and techniques, Dr Thomas is qualified to address a wide range of hand conditions and injuries for his Melbourne patients.

 candidates for adult hand surgery

 Dr Thomas offers a range of treatments, including surgical correction, for the following hand concerns:

 While painless in most cases, Dupuytren’s contracture can be debilitating, rendering fingers and even the entire hand unable to perform even simple daily tasks.
 It is characterised by the permanent bending of one or more fingers into the palm with the inability to straighten the finger without medical intervention.
 This progressive condition occurs when fibrous tissue beneath the skin, called the palmar fascia, becomes thickened and tight, pulling the finger inward and creating a claw-like effect with the hand.